Director: Glenn Miller

 The Bell Witch Haunting tells the story of the Sawyer family experiences at the hands of the fabled Bell Witch, using footage from the families video cameras, security tapes and mobile phone footage, edited together by the police while investigating the murders of the family, the Bell Witch Haunting is a surprisingly better than average horror film, using the clearly small budget to maximum effect and apart from a few dodgy effects, the film does its job as a good piece of escapism.

-The Bell Witch Haunting is carried in part by the young cast, especially Cat Alter, who plays Dana and Julia Cearley, who plays Janette, both of which become the main focus on the witch and without their solid acting, the film just wouldn’t of worked, both of which go through pretty dramatic transformations, Dana goes from a happy go lucky teenager to a girl who is scared constantly, where as Janette is the matriarch that attempts to hold the family together while the supernatural forces conspire to rip them apart.
+The Bell Witch Haunting is carried in part by the young cast, especially Cat Alter, who plays Dana and Julia Cearley, who plays Janette, both of which become the main focus on the witch and without their solid acting, the film just wouldn’t have worked, both of which go through pretty dramatic transformations, Dana goes from a happy go lucky teenager to a girl who is scared constantly, whereas Janette is the matriarch that attempts to hold the family together while the supernatural forces conspire to rip them apart.

 This film is a solid little horror film, using the found footage genre to good effect and producing something that is easy to follow, doesn’t have too many predictable jumps scares and leaves you satisfied, just what you want from a low budget horror flick, let’s see what’s next for the Dana Sawyer Bell Witch.